-MW 6.1 - Single Attribute - Materials Reuse Credit inv or onigie Attribute materials rease 1 po int Applicability Verification All projects that obtain salvaged material from off-site.
+MW 6.1 - Single Attribute - Materials Reuse Credit 1 po int Applicability Verification All projects that obtain salvaged material from off-site.
 For a new building, the calculation should be performed using the total salvaged material costs and the material costs for the new building.
 The costs of new materials purchased for renovations should be used in the denominator of the equation for calculations in this instance.
 Design Review Construction Review Performance Review